andreas-kupries/aktive/doc/ref/accessor.md

 Syntax: __aktive query inputs__ src

-Returns list of the image inputs, if any.
+Returns list of the image's inputs.

+For an image without inputs the result is the empty list.

 ---